FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_singles/1974-01-25-ma-hes-making-eyes-at-me.md

 title: Ma!
 (He's Making Eyes At Me)
 maintitle: Ma!
 (He's Making Eyes At Me)
 subtitle: Single
+b-side: Rock-A-Bye Your Baby With A Dixie Melody
 description: Ma!
 (He's Making Eyes At Me) is the first single released by Lena Zavaroni and it was released shortly after her third appearance on Opportunity Knocks.
 media: 7" Vinyl, 45 Single
 post_description: Ma!
 (He's Making Eyes At Me) is the first single released by Lena Zavaroni and it was released shortly after her third appearance on Opportunity Knocks.